Exact Rotating Wave Approximation: Derivation of Effective Hamiltonian

-We are now in a position to derive an explicit condition that allows to find the recurrence relation for constructing our effective Hamiltonian (\ref{Heff1}).
+We are now in a position to derive an explicit condition that enables us to find the recurrence relation for constructing our effective Hamiltonian (\ref{Heff1}).
 We start by rewriting the previous condition (\ref{condition2.5}) using the Magnus-Taylor expansion (\ref{MagnusTaylor}),

-In general, the Magnus interval in this equation is determined through the condition $t \in [t_0 + n t_c, t_0 + (n+1) t_c]$.
-But, as we discussed in Sec.~\ref{MT}, we can reduce the Magnus-Taylor expansion to the fundamental interval (\ref{fundamental}), so we can limit our discussion to times $t\in[0, t_c)$.
-Our goal is thus to obtain an effective Hamiltonian $\H_{\eff}(t, t_0)$ whose Magnus-Taylor expansion is equal to that of the rotating-frame Hamiltonian.
-Denoting the $k$-th coefficient of a power series $p(x)=\sum_{k=0}^{\infty} p_k x^k$ by
+As discussed in the previous section, the reference time $t$ of this Magnus-Taylor expansion corresponds to the current time $t$ of the effective Hamiltonian, $\H_\eff(t; t_0)$, and we assume $t\in[t_0, t_0+t_c)$.
+The goal expressed by Eq.~(\ref{condition3}) is to obtain an effective Hamiltonian whose Magnus-Taylor expansion is equal to that of the rotating-frame Hamiltonian.